flashoverm/Guardian/README.md

 Done:
 - Use case changed: events are not bound to an manager but an engine - manager is creator
 - Remove fields "unitname", "km" form modal if "no vehicle"
+- assignement of event to other engines is possible

 - Event-Detail page: move publish button so other side -> accidentally click!